Ewurabena08/Alx-pre_course/0x01-git/README.md

-my second commit in git
+my second commit in git.
+my first code is git,so much fun